 As we age, our biological functions begin to decline, and menopause in particular is a time of extreme change for a lot of women.
 Plummeting hormone levels can impact everything from skin and mood, to waist circumference and the quality of your sleep.
-And now scientists are beginning to learn that the drop in estrogen and progesterone that occurs after your last menstrual cycle can have a profound effect on your immune system.
+And now scientists are beginning to learn that the drop in oestrogen and progesterone that occurs after your last menstrual cycle can have a profound effect on your immune system.

-As a woman ages, she is likely to experience a general decline in immune function, and a weakening of her natural defenses against pathogens and disease.
-The role that sex hormones play in immune function has been heavily researched and investigated and the general consensus among scientists is that the reduction in estrogen and progesterone - and, to a certain extent, testosterone - during perimenopause can be held in part responsible for reduced immune function in older women.
+As a woman ages, she is likely to experience a general decline in immune function, and a weakening of her natural defences against pathogens and disease.
+The role that sex hormones play in immune function has been heavily researched and investigated and the general consensus among scientists is that the reduction in oestrogen and progesterone - and, to a certain extent, testosterone - during perimenopause can be held in part responsible for reduced immune function in older women.

 Women over the age of 60 have been shown to be at increased risk of developing certain diseases, including autoimmune disorders, suggesting that elevated levels of sex hormones have the ability to mediate immune response.
 When these levels or hormones are depleted, as is the case during menopause, immunity will suffer as a result.

 Read on to find out how menopause could be impacting your body’s ability to fend off illness and infection, and what you can do to balance your hormones and strengthen your immune system during this transition.